sfigg/commercialization-public/manufacture/desktop/add-and-remove-language-packs-offline-using-dism.md

     Where D:\ is the Language pack ISO

 3. Add the language FODs.
 Always preinstall the Basic, Fonts, OCR, Text-to-speech, and Speech recognition language component FODs if they’re available for the languages you’re preinstalling.
 Additionally, preinstall the handwriting language component FOD if you’re shipping a device with a pen.

+    See [Features on demand](features-on-demand-v2--capabilities.md) to can learn more about FODs, including details on adding them to a Windows image.

     ```
     Dism /Image:"C:\mount\windows" /add-package /packagepath:E:\Microsoft-Windows-LanguageFeatures-Basic-fr-fr-Package~31bf3856ad364e35~amd64~~.cab /packagepath:E:\Microsoft-Windows-LanguageFeatures-OCR-fr-fr-Package~31bf3856ad364e35~amd64~~.cab /packagepath:E:\Microsoft-Windows-LanguageFeatures-Handwriting-fr-fr-Package~31bf3856ad364e35~amd64~~.cab /packagepath:E:\Microsoft-Windows-LanguageFeatures-TextToSpeech-fr-fr-Package~31bf3856ad364e35~amd64~~.cab /packagepath:E:\Microsoft-Windows-LanguageFeatures-Speech-fr-fr-Package~31bf3856ad364e35~amd64~~.cab